sensu/sensu-docs/content/sensu-go/6.7/api/core/cluster-roles.md

 ### Example {#clusterroles-clusterrole-put-example}

-In the following example, an HTTP PUT request is submitted to the `/clusterroles/:clusterrole` API endpoint to update the `global-event-reader` cluster role by adding `"checks"` to the resources.
+In the following example, an HTTP PUT request is submitted to the `/clusterroles/:clusterrole` API endpoint to update the `global-event-reader` cluster role by adding `"checks"` to the resources:
-The request includes the cluster role definition in the request body and returns a successful HTTP `201 Created` response.

 {{< code shell >}}
 curl -X PUT \